pmooney/job-agg/README.md

 # Running a spider

-My first working spider can be invoked like this to get a file of JSON lines:
+My first working spiders can be invoked like this to get a file of JSON lines:

 * cd jobscraper/jobscraper
 * scrapy crawl jobs-perl-org -o jobs.perl.org.jl
+* scrapy crawl jobsite-single -o j.jl

 To view the json lines in a friendly way do: